opentelekomcloud/python-otcextensions/doc/source/sdk/proxies/auto_scaling.rst

 AutoScaling API
 ===============

-For details on how to use auto scaling, see /sdk/guides/auto_scaling (NEEDS TO BE DONE)
+For details on how to use auto scaling, see /sdk/guides/auto_scaling (NEEDS TO BE DONE).

 .. automodule:: otcextensions.sdk.auto_scaling.v1._proxy

 The AutoScaling Class
 ---------------------

 The AS high-level interface is available through the ``auto_scaling`` member of a :class:`~openstack.connection.Connection` object.
 The ``auto_scaling`` member will only be added if the ``otcextensions.sdk.register_otc_extensions(conn)`` method is called.

 Group Operations